 Always state a specific date in your quotation.
 For example, write “This quotation is valid until 15 March 2024” instead of “This quotation is valid for 30 days”.
 This prevents confusion and provides clarity.

-For event quotes, you can apply shorter deadlines during busy periods such as the holidays.
+For event quotes, you can apply shorter deadlines during busy periods such as the festive season.
 Longer deadlines are possible for large events that are planned well in advance.

 After the validity period has expired, you are no longer bound by the prices.
 You can send a new quotation with adjusted prices or conditions.